isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 ## FAQ and Troubleshooting:

--   ### FMPS publishing fails with “Timeout Exception”
+-   ### FMPS publishing fails with "Timeout Exception"

->Check and increase the value of “FMPS timeout” (Seconds) in /system/console/configMgr/com.adobe.fmdita.config.ConfigManager”
+>Check and increase the value of "FMPS timeout" (Seconds) in /system/console/configMgr/com.adobe.fmdita.config.ConfigManager"

 -   ### Unable to get FMPS preset in the dropdown